GSA/digital-strategy/readme.md

 Digital Government Strategy
 ===========================

 This repository serves as the canonical machine-readable schema for describing action items within the president's digital strategy, and for reporting on its progress.
 Citizen developers are encouraged to use this information to build applications and tools.
-By placing the `digitalstrategy.{format}` reporting file at the root level of each federal agency's primary domain, developers could use the agency list included to locate and crawl each agency's progress.
+As agencies place their `digitalstrategy.{format}` reporting file at the root level of their agency's primary domain, developers could use the agency list included to retrieve an individual agency's progress, or to aggregate agencies' progress as a whole.

 API
 ---